craftcms/docs/docs/5.x/configure.md

 GLOBAL_SITE_URL="https://global.${BASE_HOSTNAME}"
 ```

 Depending on your infrastructure, this may also be possible at other points in process of loading environment variables.
-The example above works thanks to `vlucas/phpdotenv`; Docker (and therefore DDEV) share this general syntax, but not all variables are available at each step as the container boots up—so interpolation is best left until this last stage.
+The example above works thanks to `vlucas/phpdotenv`, the default `.env` file loader; Docker (and therefore DDEV) share this general syntax, but not all variables are available at each step as the container boots up—so interpolation is best left until this last stage.
 Earlier layers may allow interpolation to be escaped so that it is only evaluated by a later one:

 ```bash
 # Here, we escape the beginning interpolation token with a backslash (\):